 In terms of our xG numbers here at xGstats, we add a second layer to the process to ensure as much accuracy as possible.
 We manually visually check (or in plain English, we watch) every single shot in every single game in the top 5 English divisions.
 This ensures that things like defensive pressure, goalkeeper position etc are 100% accurately recorded.
-Defensive positioning is very difficult for an automated model to always accurately record so the visual checks give that 2nd layer to really boost accuracy.
+Defensive positioning is very difficult for an automated model to always accurately record so watching the shots give that 2nd layer to really boost accuracy.

 For us that is a time consuming, labourious process but the end result is you guys getting super accurate xG numbers.
-If we didn’t visually check it would probably even itself out in the long run to be honest, but I would rather us take more time and effort and know we are putting out something as accurate as possible.
 As far as I’m aware there’s no other xG numbers available publicly that includes these manual checks.

 So How Do I Use xG?

 A lot of the xG related stuff you have seen before is probably giving the xG totals for individual matches.
 While that is fine, and can be interesting, I don’t think it really does justice to the potential xG has.
 Where xG really comes into its own is when you start to put a few games together and we can see 6, 8, 10+ game runs.

 As betting folk, we are well aware of variance and how it can make the random look like there’s some kind of meaningful pattern going on.
 As a low scoring sport, football is ripe for variance causing chaos when in reality nothing meaningful is actually happening. xG can help you avoid falling victim to the narrative and see the bigger picture.

 A good example from last season was in League One.
 After 10 games played Peterborough were top of the league with 22 points from a possible 30.
 However their Expected Goals numbers told a very different story.